-Contents

-Foreword 1

-Acknowledgements and Glossary 2

-About and Progress Overview (executive summary) 4

-Nordic Energy Technology Perspectives 2016 6

-2-Page Sections on NCEP Drivers 8

-The Bigger Picture 8

-Transforming the Power Sector 10

-Boosting Bioenergy 12

-Electrification of Transport 14

-Electrification of Heat Supply 16

-Decarbonisation of Industry 18

-Energy Efficient and Smart Buildings 20

-Green Mobility 22

-Energy Storage 24

-Carbon Capture and Storage 25

-About

-Nordic Energy Technology Perspectives (NETP), was published by Nordic Energy Research and the International Energy Agency (IEA) in 2013 and 2016.
+Nordic Energy Technology Perspectives (NETP) was published by Nordic Energy Research and the International Energy Agency (IEA) in 2013 and 2016.
 A Nordic study based on the IEA global Energy Technology Perspectives, NETP presents a detailed scenario-based analysis of how the Nordic countries can achieve a near carbon neutral energy system by 2050.
-This report evaluates progress towards Nordic Carbon Neutrality and compares actual progress with the Carbon Neutral Scenario (CNS) in the NETP 2016 for Denmark, Finland, Iceland, Norway and Sweden.
+The report evaluates progress towards Nordic Carbon Neutrality and compares actual progress with the Carbon Neutral Scenario (CNS) in the NETP 2016 for Denmark, Finland, Iceland, Norway and Sweden.

 NETP 2016 contains a large amount of historical data for the period up to 2013.
-This publication also includes data for 2014-2016 and, where possible, 2017 and 2018.
+The first version of this publication also included data for 2014-2016 and, where possible, 2017 and 2018.
+This new updated version includes latest available data up until 2019 where possible.

-Tracking Nordic Clean Energy Progress is divided into 10 two-page sections, which cover the drivers required to achieve a carbon neutral energy system.
+The publication is divided into two-page sections, which cover the drivers required to achieve a carbon neutral energy system.
 Each two-page section can be read and used separately for specific dissemination purposes for a particular driver.

 Are we on track?

 On the opposite page, the colours red, yellow and green indicate progress achieved today towards reaching Nordic carbon neutrality in 2050.
-Three different perspectives are considered in the estimation of progress: Measurable and timely progress - Is a measurable progress towards the target of the driver in question visible in statistical data?
+Three different perspectives are considered in the estimation of progress:

+Measurable and timely progress - Is a measurable progress towards the target of the driver in question visible in statistical data?
 Is the gap between the present situation and the target for 2050 decreasing annually with a speed that suggests that the Nordic will be able to achieve the target in time?

 Technical solutions - Do the key technical solutions exist?
 If the key technical solutions exist then what remains is to a higher degree within our control, namely improving efficiency, organisation, and pricing/market.
 If key technical solutions have not yet been developed and demonstrated full-scale then there is a higher risk of not achieving the necessary in due time.

 Mix of initiatives - Initiatives critical for the transformation vary depending on the maturity and type of the critical elements for each driver.
 They may span from legislation such as minimum energy performance standards to RD&D, from market pricing to data services etc. A mix of strong initiatives activating a variety of stakeholders and change agents is expected to lend greater momentum to the green transition.

-Red - Not on track / Insufficient steps Yellow - Greater effort is required but critical steps are being addressed Green - On track / Sufficiently promising efforts and impact
+Red - Not on track / Insufficient steps

+$\stackrel{ extsf{Yellow}}{ extsf{ow}}$ - Greater effort is required but critical steps are being addressed

+Green - On track / Sufficiently promising efforts and impact

 THE BIGGER PICTURE

 All five Nordic countries have seen significant increases in the utilisation of renewable energy and the total Nordic primary energy demand per capita has been stable in recent decades.
-The Nordic region has achieved a steady decoupling of GDP from energy-related CO_2 emissions and declining CO_2 intensity in energy supply in recent decades.
+The Nordic region has achieved a steady decoupling of GDP from energy-related $\rm CO_2$ emissions and declining $\rm CO_2$ intensity in energy supply in recent decades.
 Progress in industry, transport, and buildings represents the biggest challenge.
-Energy efficiency and decarbonisation of end-use sectors need to play a prominent role in this decoupling aoing forward.
+Energy efficiency and decarbonisation of end-use sectors need to play a prominent role in this decoupling going forward.

 TRANSFORMING THE POWER SECTOR

-CO2 emissions from power generation have been reduced by more than onethird during the last ten years.
+CO2 emissions from power generation have been reduced by more than one-third during the last ten years.
 Deployment of wind power and a fuel shift from coal and gas to biomass have been key to this transformation.

-.....